thecodingmachine/kickoff-docker-php/README.md

 ## Quick start

-Once you've downloaded this project, move to the root directory of this project and copy the file `.env.blueprint` and paste it to a file named `.env`.
+Once you've downloaded this project, move to the root directory and copy the file `.env.blueprint` and paste it to a file named `.env`.

 | Linux/Mac                	| Windows                    	|